cappetta/SecDevOps-Toolkit/training/README.md

 # Overview
-The goal of the training folder is to provide hard references towards free resources which can help the security professional learn by doing.
+The goal of the training folder is to provide techical references and free resources to help the security professional.

  - http://www.webscantest.com/